cs188-software-design-security-w20/team-project-cs188-spring21-complex/README.md

 ## Instructions for Running Locally

 First, Node.js must be installed.
-See: https://nodejs.org/en/
+See [here](https://nodejs.org/en/).

 Clone this repository, and install the node module dependencies in **_each of the three paths_**: